 This Asian Glazed Salmon Salad is both delicious and beautiful!
 It makes a fabulous dinner party entree!

-I didn’t forget!
-How could I?
-It’s been one of our favorite meals this fall.
-Light and lean, yet bursting with delicious flavor, this salad is easy enough for everyday and pretty enough for a dinner party.
+This salmon salad is a favorite fall meal here at The Café.
+Light and lean, yet bursting with delicious flavor, it's easy enough for every day and pretty enough for a dinner party.

 The dressing is a fun fusion of Asian and autumn.
 Fresh ginger, rice vinegar and a splash of sesame oil are the Asian components.
 Maple syrup is a classic fall flavor that adds just a touch of sweetness.